Brighton hotel bombing: January to June 1985

-In March 1985 Magee gave the Irish police surveillance team the slip and travelled to Britain where he and O'Dwyer rented a flat in Glasgow.
+In March 1985 Magee gave the Garda surveillance team the slip and travelled to Britain where he and O'Dwyer rented a flat in Glasgow.
 On 15 June he and a female partner rented a room at the Rubens Hotel, overlooking the Royal Mews, which is situated on the grounds of Buckingham Palace.
 (Note: Carroll considers it is likely that this was O'Dwyer.)
 They rented room 112 for £70 for one night and planted a pre-assembled bomb that comprised 3 lb 9 oz of gelignite, set with a long delay timer to explode at 1:00 pm on 29 July.
 It was placed behind the bedside table, which had to be unscrewed from the wall for the device to be placed, and then screwed back in place.
 Soon after Magee rented a flat in Hackney Road to use as the England Department's base in London.

 In June 1985 the RUC undertook surveillance on Peter Sherry, the commander of the East Tyrone Brigade.
 He was followed from his home in Dungannon to Belfast docks, where a tip-off to police had alerted them that a member of the IRA was to be smuggled over to mainland Britain.
 The surveillance was picked up in Ayr, Scotland, by special branch officers from Strathclyde Police who were joined by a small detachment of RUC officers who had been trailing Sherry.
 He travelled to Carlisle where he stayed overnight.
 As he was now in England, Strathclyde Police had no jurisdiction; they contacted the Special Branch of the Metropolitan Police who travelled overnight to Carlisle.
 The following day, 22 June 1985, Sherry went to the railway station where he met Magee, who had travelled from London.
 Magee was immediately identified by the surveillance team.
 A decision was made not to arrest the two men immediately, but to continue following them as the pair returned to the rented flat in Langside, Glasgow, where the rest of the England Department ASU were staying.